 As you move higher, the air pressure decreases, and you will get less and less oxygen.
 This can cause serious health issues, sometimes leading to death.
-The most common problem that one encounters if you’re not adequately acclimatization to the altitude is Acute Mountain Sickness.
+The most common problem encountered if you’re not adequately acclimatized to the altitude is Acute Mountain Sickness.

-This is because most of their lives their body have been adapted to intake more oxygen to function.
+This is because most of their lives have adapted to intake more oxygen to function.

-While anyone without proper acclimatization can suffer from it, the ones who live near the sea level are more vulnerable to AMS.
+While anyone without proper acclimatization can suffer from it, those who live near the sea level are more vulnerable to AMS.

-However, it depends upon your body and your health, and how you’re accustoming your body with less oxygen.
+However, it depends on your body and health and how you’re accustoming your body to less oxygen.

 You need to be rescued before the risk of Acute Mountain Sickness, which may cost your life.
 To reduce the risk of getting AMS, you first need to understand the signs and symptoms of AMS to ask for help.

-Most of the times, trekkers wouldn’t feel any signs and symptoms of AMS before; it hits them hard.
+Most of the time, trekkers wouldn’t feel any signs and symptoms of AMS before; it hits them hard.

 - Dizziness, light headache, confusion, and irritation